 Against: On the downside, if you decide to move out in the middle of your second year of renting, that would be breaking the lease and heavy costs are often characteristic for such cases.

 Periodic tenancy contract – reasons for and against

-For: If you were on month-to-month bases and want to move out, a simple notice of one month should be enough for you to not owe your landlord anything.
+For: If you were on month-to-month basis and want to move out, a simple notice of one month should be enough for you to not owe your landlord anything.

-Against: If your landlord sells the house you live in and wants you out, he too is not required to give you more than one month’s notice.
-It can be very stressful for a person to suddenly find out that they need to look for another house, find one and move in a month.
+Against: If your landlord sells the house you live in and wants you out, he/she too is not required to give you more than 60 days’ notice.
+It can be stressful for a person to suddenly find out that they need to look for another house, find one and move in two months.

-I guess this comes down to your plans and choosing the kind of rental contract depends on whether you need to freedom to move out whenever you like.
+I guess this comes down to your plans and choosing the kind of rental contract depends on whether you need the freedom to move out whenever you like.